-The property on which you wish to apply for Homestead Exemption must be your primary place of residence on January 1 of the year for which you are making an application.
+The property where you apply for Homestead Exemption must be your primary (permanent) residence on January 1 of the year for which you are making an application.

-The Pasco County Property Appraiser's office is now accepting applications for Homestead Exemption online.
-Approved exemptions will renew annually, unless a change in status occurs.
+The Pasco County Property Appraiser's Office accepts applications* for Homestead Exemption online for your convenience.
+Approved exemptions automatically renew annually, unless a change in status occurs.
 Example: property is sold, owner relocates, etc.

 Please read the following requirements carefully.

 The following documents, if applicable, are required for each applicant applying for Homestead Exemption.
 Please note those which are mandatory for online filing:

 If married (or married but separated) the following is also required for your spouse, regardless of whether or not he/she is listed as an owner on our records.

 - Must be a permanent resident of the State of Florida.

 - Neither you nor your spouse may receive a residency-required exemption in any other state.

 - Valid Florida Issued Driver's License or Identification Card.
 (Mandatory for online filing)